 To show that the at-fault party is liable for compensating you for motorcycle accident injuries, you must prove:

 - The at-fault party owed you a duty of care.
-The duty of care refers to how a reasonable person would respond in similar circumstances.
-Motorists owe a duty of care to operate their motor vehicles safely and legally.
-A manufacturer’s duty of care is to ensure that its products are designed to be safe when used properly and are clearly labeled with instructions as to the proper use
+The burden of care refers to how a reasonable person would respond in similar circumstances.
+Motorists owe a duty of care to operate their vehicles safely and legally.
+A manufacturer’s duty of care is to ensure that its products are designed to be safe when used correctly and are clearly labeled with instructions as to the proper use

 - There was a breach in the duty of care.
-“Breach” refers to the actions that the at-fault party took that were contrary to the duty of care they owed you
+“Breach” refers to the actions that the at-fault party took that were contrary to the task of care they owed you

 - This breach caused the accident, which resulted in your injuries and led to expenses and impacts on your quality of life.